kubernetes-sigs/aws-iam-authenticator/README.md

 This means the `kubeconfig` is entirely public data and can be shared across all Authenticator users.
 It may make sense to upload it to a trusted public location such as AWS S3.

-Make sure you have the `heptio-authenticator-aws` binary installed.
+Make sure you have the `aws-iam-authenticator` binary installed.
-You can install it with `go get -u -v github.com/heptio/authenticator/cmd/heptio-authenticator-aws`.
+You can install it with `go get -u -v github.com/kubernetes-sigs/aws-iam-authenticator/cmd/aws-iam-authenticator`.

-To authenticate, run `kubectl --kubeconfig /path/to/kubeconfig" [...]`. kubectl will `exec` the `heptio-authenticator-aws` binary with the supplied params in your kubeconfig which will generate a token and pass it to the apiserver.
+To authenticate, run `kubectl --kubeconfig /path/to/kubeconfig" [...]`. kubectl will `exec` the `aws-iam-authenticator` binary with the supplied params in your kubeconfig which will generate a token and pass it to the apiserver.
 The token is valid for 15 minutes (the shortest value AWS permits) and can be reused multiple times.

 You can also omit `-r ROLE_ARN` to sign the token with your existing credentials without assuming a dedicated role.